ActiveDirectoryManagementFramework/ActiveDirectoryManagementFramework.github.io/documentation/basics/getting-started.md

 ## Applying Configuration

-Now, you used the [Component guidance](../components/components.html) and the basics for [Context](contexts.html) management and are ready to use them against your domain?
+Now, you used the [Component guidance](../components/components.html) and the basics for [Context](contexts.html) management to define your own [Contexts](contexts.html) and are ready to use them against your domain?
 Alright, for this there exist four commands:

 ```powershell